fruzelee/event-calendar/README.md

 This is a very basic Event Calendar application in Android using Kotlin along with some AndroidX libraries that are recommended.

--The view layer is a calendar view.
+1. The view layer is a calendar view.
--The backend layer is a SQL database.
+2. The backend layer is a SQL database.
--The main view consists of a calendar for a week, with "next" and "previous" buttons.
+3. The main view consists of a calendar for a week, with "next" and "previous" buttons.
--You can also use swipe to go to another week.
+4. You can also use swipe to go to another week.
--Any events that are shown are shown inside the appropriate day box.
+5. Any events that are shown are shown inside the appropriate day box.
 One can click a "+" button inside a date box to enter an event, which consists of a title, location, description and time schedule.
--Adding or editing an event can happen on another page.
+6. Adding or editing an event can happen on another page.
--Keeping track of when an event was created and updated.
+7. Keeping track of when an event was created and updated.
--Adding, editing, or removing an event persists in a sqlite database in the app.
+8. Adding, editing, or removing an event persists in a sqlite database in the app.
--"No Authentication is required."
+9. "No Authentication is required."
--I used the Room library to simply read and write to the Sqlite database using Entity and Dao objects.
+10. I used the Room library to simply read and write to the Sqlite database using Entity and Dao objects.